Losant/losant-docs/docs/workflows/outputs/mqtt.md

 There are three properties to configure for the MQTT Node:

-* <span class="flowclass-tag Cloud inline">Cloud Only</span> **Broker** is the MQTT broker on which to publish the topic.
+* <span class="flowclass-tag Application inline">Application Only</span> **Broker** is the MQTT broker on which to publish the topic.
 By default this is the [Losant broker](/mqtt/overview/#the-losant-message-broker), but you may also choose one of your [MQTT broker integrations](/applications/integrations/#mqtt).
-This option is only available if the workflow is a [cloud](/workflows/cloud-workflows/) workflow - if the workflow is an [edge](/workflows/edge-workflows/) workflow, the node will always publish on the Losant MQTT broker.
+This option is only available if the workflow is an [application workflow](/workflows/application-workflows/) - if the workflow is an [edge workflow](/workflows/edge-workflows/), the node will always publish on the Losant MQTT broker.
 * **Topic Template** is a [string template](/workflows/accessing-payload-data/#string-templates) for the topic to publish the message on.
 This must render to a [valid topic name](http://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices), and depending on the broker, there may be additional rules around the topic's format.
 For example, when publishing to the Losant broker, the topic cannot be a wildcard topic, an MQTT system topic, or a Losant-specific topic. *(Note: It is not necessary to be subscribed to a topic in your integration in order to publish to it.)*
 * **Message Template** is an optional [string template](/workflows/accessing-payload-data/#string-templates).
 If no message is given, a blank message is published on the configured topic.